HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/site_manager_samples.md

 1. In the Woodburn Studio site, switch the **Edit Mode** toggle button to **ON**.

-    Going into Edit mode opens the site toolbar and allows you to create and modify content.
+    Going into edit mode opens the site toolbar and allows you to create and modify content.

-2. Click the **Add page components and applications** icon to add components to the demo site.
+2. Click **Add page components and applications** icon to add components to the demo site.

     The toolbar expands to display the Page Components and Applications you can add to your site.